Weather in South Africa in March

 In destinations like Cape Town, the pleasant weather is perfect for enjoying the city's beautiful beaches, hiking trails, and vibrant cultural scene.

 In national parks such as Kruger, March is also an excellent time for wildlife viewing, as the vegetation begins to thin out, making it easier to spot animals gathering around water sources.
-However, March falls within the rainy season in some parts of the country, so it's advisable to pack waterproof gear and be prepared for occasional showers, especially along the eastern coast and in regions like the Garden Route.
+However, March falls within the rainy season in some parts of the country, so it's advisable to pack waterproof gear and be prepared for occasional showers, especially along the eastern coast and in regions like the Yard Route.
+For more tips, see our guide to how to plan a trip to South Africa

 What about crowds and costs?

-The month falls between the busy summer season (December to February) and the onset of the cooler autumn months, offering a sweet spot for tourists.
+The month falls between the busy summer season (December to February) and the onset of the cooler fall months, offering a sweet spot for tourists.
+If you're still deciding, see our guide to the best time to visit South Africa

 Kirstenbosch National park in cape town, South Africa © Shutterstock